attilammagyar/js80p/README.md

  * [VST 3 SDK](https://github.com/steinbergmedia/vst3sdk)

-**Note**: the `lib/` directory does not include the whole SDK packages, it only contains what's required for compiling JS80P.
+**Note**: the `lib/` directory does not include the whole SDK packages, it only contains what is required for compiling JS80P.

 #### Linux